asaaki/yyid.rs/README.md

 * It does not implement everything (no parsing, only generation of tokens)
 * Functionality will also be reduced down to the reference implementations (see _Also Available As_)
 * The default format is with hyphens (more human readable by default, only 4 bytes extra)
-* For simplicity only the *Ref types are implemented (no owning structures)
+* For simplicity only the *Ref types are implemented (no owning structures); format at the latest point possible

 ## Also Available As